yogeshojha/rengine/README.md

 ### Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire and create.
-Every contributions you make is **greatly appreciated**.
+Every contribution you make is **greatly appreciated**.
 Your contributions can be as simple as fixing the indentation or UI, or as complex as adding new modules and features.

 See the [Contributing Guide](.github/CONTRIBUTING.md) to get started.